 There are some situations, perhaps lucky ones, where it is felt that an activity needs no external motivation or justification.
 For the rest, it can be helpful to think of what the task at hand can be useful for.
 This of course doesn’t answer the larger question of what is worth doing, since it just distributes […]

 Jonathan Falk points me to this genius idea from Eric Crampton: Here’s a fun one for those of you still based at a university.
 All of you put together a Human Ethics Review proposal for a field experiment on Human Ethics Review proposals.
 Here is the proposal within my proposal.
 Each of you would propose […]

-The post Hey, I just wrote my April Fool’s post! appeared first on Statistical Modeling, Causal Inference, and Social Science.
+The post Bertrand Russell goes to the IRB appeared first on Statistical Modeling, Causal Inference, and Social Science.